 Semi-sweet chocolate is dark chocolate that more sugar added to it.
 It typically consists of cocoa solids, sugar, and some vanilla.
 Like dark chocolate, it does not have any dairy added to it.
 It is less bitter and sweeter than dark chocolate.
 It is my preferred chocolate for candy-making and what I use on my homemade classic almond toffee.

 A household name for a reason.
 It melts well, tastes great, and has been a best-selling product for decades.
 Priced right for all budgets and can be found in just about every grocery store.
 This is a top choice for any recipe that calls for melting semi-sweet chocolate.

 I use the mini chocolate chips on my toffee.
 I just sprinkle them on and the heat from the toffee melts them so all I do is spread it.
 So EASY!

 Guittard is a premium chocolate that makes some outstanding chocolate chips.
 They melt quickly and evenly.
 I find that when this chocolate sets it is smooth and a bit glossy, not chalky.
 Makes for a delicious and pretty dessert.
-They are made in a peanut-free and gluten-free factory for those that find that important.
+They are made in a peanut-free and gluten-free factory for those who find that important.

 Best Milk Chocolates for Melting

 Milk chocolate contains cocoa solids, milk powder, and sugar.
 Compared to dark chocolate, milk chocolate is typically sweeter, lighter in color, and creamier.
 These kinds of milk chocolate all melt easily and beautifully.